 Anna Caplan, Editor in Chief

 Anna Caplan is a Jewish educator and entrepreneur with a passion for arts education.
-She studied comparative literature at Harvard College, where one of her favorite courses was Childhood Literature.
-Upon graduating, Anna worked in Jewish education for ten years, eventually developing an expertise in early childhood and elementary education.
+She studied comparative literature at Harvard College, where she was active in the performing arts.
+Upon graduating, Anna worked in Jewish education for ten years, eventually focusing on early childhood and elementary education.
 She has taught and performed Jewish music in dozens of schools, synagogues, and JCCs.

-Anna lives in Baltimore with her family.
+Anna lives in Wynnewood, PA with her family.
 In her spare time, she enjoys taking ballet classes and seeing plays and musicals.

 Marilyn Rose, creative Director